-Osteoarthritis is one of the most common causes of chronic pain in the world.
-More than 30 million people in the United States alone suffer from osteoarthritis, or OA, which can affect any moveable joint of the body, including the knees, hips and hands.
+Osteoarthritis (OA) is one of the most common causes of chronic pain in the world.
+More than 30 million people in the United States alone suffer from OA, which can affect any moveable joint of the body, including the knees, hips, and hands.
 OA normally manifests itself as a breakdown of joint tissues, including degradation of cartilage.

 Better treatments for OA are dependent on a clear understanding of how it causes that pain – a question that isn’t simple, since cartilage has no neurons (nerve cells) to transmit pain signals.
 Now, an international research team led by an arthritis expert at Rush has shown that a peptide (molecule) produced when cartilage breaks down may drive OA-associated pain.